cultuurnet/stoplight-docs-authentication/docs/Authentication-methods/Overview.md

 Each publiq API supports one or more authentication methods, depending on the functionality that it provides.

-> ##### How to get client credentials
->
-> Every integration on publiq's APIs requires a client id and in most cases also a client secret to authenticate requests.
->
-> To get client credentials for your integration, contact jean-marie@publiq.be.

 ## When to use which method

 Which authentication method you need to use will in the first place be **determined by which API endpoint(s) you want to access**.